Dora Maar

+Early life

 Henriette Theodora Markovitch was the only daughter of Josip Marković (aka Joseph Markovitch) (1874–1969), a Croatian architect who studied in Zagreb, Vienna, and then Paris where he settled in 1896, and of his spouse, Catholic-raised Louise-Julie Voisin (1877–1942), originally from Cognac.

 In 1910, the family left for Buenos Aires where the father obtained several commissions including for the embassy of Austria-Hungary.
 His achievements earned him the honor of being decorated by Emperor Francis Joseph I, even though he was "the only architect who did not make a fortune in Buenos Aires".

 In 1926, the family returned to Paris.
 Dora Maar, a pseudonym she chose, took courses at the Central Union of Decorative Arts and the School of Photography.
 She also enrolled at the École des Beaux-Arts and the Académie Julian which had the advantage of offering the same instruction to women as to men.
 Maar frequented André Lhote's workshop where she met Henri Cartier-Bresson.

 While studying at the École des Beaux-Arts, Maar met fellow female surrealist Jacqueline Lamba.
 About her, Maar said, "I was closely linked with Jacqueline.
 She asked me, "where are those famous surrealists?" and I told her about Cafe de la Place Blanche."
 Lamba then began to frequent the cafe where she would eventually meet André Breton, whom she would later marry.

-When the workshop ceased its activities, Maar left Paris, alone, for Barcelona and then London, where she photographed the effects of the economic depression following the Wall Street Crash of 1929 in the United States.
+When the workshop ceased its activities, Maar left Paris, alone, for Barcelona and then London, where she photographed the effects of the economic depression following the Wall Street crash of 1929 in the United States.
 On her return, and with the help of her father, she opened another workshop at 29 Rue d'Astorg in the 8th arrondissement of Paris.

+In 1934 she signed the 'Appel à la lutte', that encouraged countering fascism and subsequently joined a group of intellectuals against fascism.

-In 1935, Maar was introduced to Pablo Picasso and became his companion and muse.
-She took pictures in his studio at the Grands Augustins and tracked the latter stages of his epic work, Guernica.
+In 1935, Maar was introduced to Pablo Picasso and their relationship had a profound impact on both artists.
+During this time, Maar significantly influenced Picasso's style and themes, particularly his epic work Guernica.
+She taught Picasso photographic techniques and encouraged his political awareness.
+She took pictures in his studio at the Grands Augustins and was given exclusive access to document every stage of Guernica being painted over 36 days.
 She later acted as a model for his piece titled Monument à Apollinaire, a tribute to the late poet Guillaume Apollinaire.